SpurSlicer/Chatroom-Website/README.md

 # Project 2 Proposal
+We will be creating a clone of discord as it a prototypical example of a SPA.
+We both have a moderate interest in the technology behind chatroom applications and are curious about trying to recreate it from scratch.
+The intended audience will be anyone looking for like-minded communication clusters on the internet--i.e., the audience for forums.
+All of this will be styled differently from discord.
+Our inspiration from them was their chatroom structure.
 # Project 2 WIP Check In

 We started with a plan for the components, seeing what we needs to use and create.
 We wanted to use Firebase's Database, but we needed a good hierarchy to start with.
 We used our knowledge of Discord, and created one.